-- 2. Select the Quantitation option. - 3.
-Click ... and select the folder where you want to create the new batch template. - 4.
+- 1. In the navigation pane, click Create or Edit a Template. - 2.
+Select the Quantitation option. - 3.
+Browse to the folder where you want to create the new batch template. - 4.
 Type a name for the new batch template in the Template Name box.